 Plant Protein vs. Beta-Alanine: Plant Foundation vs. Carnosine Deficiency

-For athletes on a plant-based diet, combining these two resources is not just an option, but a strategy to equalize physiological capacity with that of meat-eaters.
-The difference is between filling structural deficiencies and removing metabolic barriers.
+For athletes on a plant-based diet, combining these two resources is not just an option, but a strategy for leveling the physiological capacity with that of meat-eaters.
+The difference is between filling structural gaps and removing metabolic barriers.

-This comparison presents us with the choice between "Ethical Amino Acid Architecture" and "Metabolic Endurance Buffer".
-In the body's systemic architecture, Plant Protein provides the structural software (EAA), which is often deficient in vegan diets, while Beta-Alanine is the critical update that restores carnosine levels, naturally low in the absence of meat.
+This comparison presents us with the choice between "Ethical Amino Acid Architecture" and "Metabolic Buffer for Endurance".
+In the body's system architecture, Plant Protein provides the structural software (EAAs) that is often deficient in vegan diets, while Beta-Alanine is the critical update that restores Carnosine levels, naturally low in the absence of meat.

 1. Plant Protein: The "Bottleneck" Problem

-• Leucine Threshold: Approximately 2.5–3g of leucine are required to initiate muscle synthesis.
-As plant sources are poorer in it, consuming a larger amount of isolate (30–40g) is mandatory for an anabolic effect.
+• Leucine Threshold: To initiate muscle synthesis, about 2.5–3g of leucine are needed.
+Since plant sources are lower in it, consuming a larger amount of isolate (30–40g) is essential for an anabolic effect.

 • Bioavailability: Isolates are purified from antinutrients (phytates) that otherwise block protein absorption, making them more effective than regular legumes.